Patient is shocked by the bad news on her test result.

 At Mushkatel Robbins & Becker, PLLC, our medical malpractice lawyers provide qualified legal counsel to people who’ve been injured by the negligence of medical professionals in Surprise and surrounding areas of Arizona.
 We have the skills and resources necessary to take on any case, large or small.

-Contact us now for a 100% free and confidential consultation if you suspect that you’ve been the victim of malpractice.
+Contact us now for a confidential consultation if you suspect that you’ve been the victim of malpractice.

 What Is Medical Malpractice?